-As of March 31, 2008, we had cash and cash equivalents of \$90.9 million, which consisted primarily of cash and highly liquid money market instruments, commercial paper and U.S. government-sponsored enterprise discount notes with original maturities of 90 days or less from the date of purchase.
-We also had marketable securities of \$37.0 million, which consisted primarily of highly liquid corporate and U.S. government-sponsored enterprise debt securities, commercial paper and certificates of deposit with original maturities of more than 90 days but less than two years from the date of purchase and are available for use in current operations are classified as current assets in the accompanying condensed consolidated balance sheets regardless of the remaining time to maturity.
+As of September 30, 2008, we had cash and cash equivalents of \$90.5 million, which consisted primarily of cash and highly liquid money market instruments, commercial paper and U.S. government-sponsored enterprise debt securities with original maturities of 90 days or less from the date of purchase.
+We also had marketable securities of \$52.7 million, which consisted primarily of highly liquid U.S. government-sponsored enterprise and corporate debt securities, commercial paper and certificates of deposit with original maturities of more than 90 days but less than two years from the date of purchase and are available for use in current operations.
+Marketable securities that are available for use in current operations are classified as current assets in the accompanying condensed consolidated balance sheets regardless of the remaining time to maturity.

 The primary objective of our investment activities is to preserve principal while maximizing income without significantly increasing risk.
 Some of the securities in which we invest may be subject to market risk.
 This means that a change in prevailing interest rates may cause the principal amount of the investment to fluctuate.
 To minimize this risk, we intend to maintain our portfolio of highly liquid cash equivalents and marketable securities in a variety of instruments, including money market funds, commercial paper, corporate and U.S. government-sponsored enterprise debt securities and certificates of deposit.
 We do not use financial instruments for trading or other speculative purposes, nor do we use leveraged financial instruments.
 Our investment policy limits investments to certain types of securities issued by institutions with investment-grade credit ratings and places restrictions on maturities and concentration by type and issue.
 The policy also prohibits investing in certain types of instruments including asset-backed securities, mortgage-backed securities, collateralized bond, debt and mortgage obligations, tax exempt securities, auction rate securities and derivatives.
-If overall interest rates had fallen by 10% during the three months ended March 31, 2008, our interest income would have declined approximately \$0.1 million, assuming a consistent level in our cash, cash equivalents and marketable securities.
+If overall interest rates had fallen by 10% during the three and nine months ended September 30, 2008, our interest income would have declined approximately \$0.1 million and \$0.3 million, respectively, assuming a consistent level in our cash, cash equivalents and marketable securities.